dvali1/macular/papers.md

 unfamiliar complications such as Descemet membrane rupture and double-chamber formation.11 However, given the more serious complications associated with ‘‘open-sky’’surgery and the added advantages of lower rejection and graft failure rates, comparable visual acuities, ease of regrafting, low endothelial loss rates, and reduction in steroid therapy, DALK should perhaps be considered as the first choice of treatment.

 # Reddy2015
-## Type: Retrospective cross-sectional observational comparative case series
+## Type: Retrospective cohort study comparative case series
 Tsubota et al8 have reported a case of deep lamellar keratoplasty in MCD as early as 1998 with good success.
 Later, small series were published for deep lamellar keratoplasty for MCD.9–11 Recently, in a larger series of 43 eyes, Unal et al12 have shown good success of DALK for MCD.